 - The cheats.
 They allow killing any enemy in one hit (The "unlimited damage" cheat, which contrary to what its name might imply does not give you invincibility), not being spotted by any enemy, or kid in the case of level 3's second half, and a much faster run.
 The fast run is nice, but the other two only serve to make the game easier.
 Except the problem is that getting the cheats require collecting every jawbreaker, meaning that you have done just about everything the game has to offer at that point.
 The only use the cheats might serve could be catching chickens easier, or by making the last segment of the level where the last jawbreaker is gotten easier.

 - The third and final unlockable video is the trailer for the game.
 Which can be viewed in several other places online, up to and including Midway's own website.
 To make matters worse, the menu calls this "Movie - Special."
-The previous two videos are arguably more interesting.
+The previous two videos (the My Best Friend Plank music video and a short showing of the Eds' voice actors) are arguably more interesting.

 - Bubblegloop Swamp: Arguably the first part of level 6.
 It mostly takes place deep in the woods by a factory complex, with several lakes of water.

 - Difficulty Spike: The first half of the game is more like one tutorial for each Ed.
 The second half has longer, more complicated levels with trickier tasks and a greater emphasis on using the Tower of Eddy to navigate thin poles.